tensorpack/tensorpack/examples/README.md

 Training examples with __reproducible performance__.

 __The word "reproduce" should always means reproduce performance__.
-With the magic of SGD, wrong code often appears to still work, unless you check its performance number.
+With the magic of SGD, wrong deep learning code often appears to still work, especially if you try it on toy datasets.
 See [Unawareness of Deep Learning Mistakes](https://medium.com/@ppwwyyxx/unawareness-of-deep-learning-mistakes-d5b5774da0ba).

+Instead of showing you 10 arbitrary networks trained on toy datasets with random final performance, tensorpack examples try to faithfully replicate experiments and performance in the paper as much as possible, so you're confident that they are correct.

 ## Getting Started: